howdyai/botkit/readme.md

 [examples/demo_bot.js](https://github.com/howdyai/botkit/blob/master/examples/demo_bot.js) another example bot that uses different ways to send and receive messages.

+[examples/team_outgoingwebhook.js](https://github.com/howdyai/botkit/blob/master/examples/team_outgoingwebhook.js) an example of a Botkit app that receives and responds to outgoing webhooks from a single team.

+[examples/team_slashcommand.js](https://github.com/howdyai/botkit/blob/master/examples/team_slashcommand.js) an example of a Botkit app that receives slash commands from a single team.

 [examples/slackbutton_bot.js](https://github.com/howdyai/botkit/blob/master/examples/slackbutton_bot.js) an example of using the Slack Button to offer a bot integration.

 [examples/slackbutton_incomingwebhooks.js](https://github.com/howdyai/botkit/blob/master/examples/slackbutton_incomingwebhooks.js) an example of using the Slack Button to offer an incoming webhook integration.
 This example also includes a simple form which allows you to broadcast a message to any team who adds the integration.